arnabdey73/resume/Arnab-Dey-Resume.md

 - Managed the **ELK Stack** for centralized logging and data indexing.
 - Reduced operational overhead by **20%** via **Terraform** and **Ansible**-based infrastructure automation.
 - Published a **sanitized OpenStack DevOps solution** (sanitized) showcasing provisioning, monitoring, and automation ([GitHub repository](https://github.com/arnabdey73/openstack-devops-suite)).

+#### Assignment: Greenstone Financial Services

+- Led DevOps transformation for .NET-based applications and microservices using **Azure DevOps**, improving delivery automation and release consistency.
+- Provisioned and managed **Azure** infrastructure using **Terraform**, establishing Infrastructure as Code practices for repeatable and controlled deployments.
+- Containerized and orchestrated microservices using **Docker** and **Docker Swarm**, integrated with **Azure Container Registry** to streamline build and deployment workflows.
+- Improved operational visibility using **Azure Monitor** and supported artifact management through **Azure Storage**, strengthening platform observability and delivery support.
+- Supported agile delivery and team enablement through **Azure DevOps boards**, documentation, knowledge sharing, and mentoring team members on DevOps practices.

 #### Assignment: Cisco Systems